riff-lang/site/doc/builtins.md

 arg[2]:  "22"
 ```

-## Fields Table
+## Field Table

-The fields table is used to access substrings resulting from pattern
+The field table is used to access substrings resulting from pattern
 matches and captured subexpressions in regular expressions.
 When a
 match is found, it is stored as a string in `$0`.
 Each subsequent
 capture group is stored in `$n`, starting from `1`.